Dear Abby | Advice has come a long way

 4- Savage Love

 One of the few guys to make it in the advice-column world, Dan Savage, author of Savage Love, answers questions that advice columnists like Dear Abby would round-file before they got halfway through.
 Not always safe for work, and sure to make you blush at some point, this sex-and-relationships column got its start in Seattle’s Stranger newspaper, and it lives up to that rough-around-the-edges history.
-Beyond the shock factor, though, Savage Love usually offers advice as good as guaranteed loans — telling people to get out of bad relationships, stay true to themselves and generally be good people.
+Beyond the shock factor, though, Savage Love usually offers advice as good as loans — telling people to get out of bad relationships, stay true to themselves and generally be good people.

 While it’s not a traditional advice column, The Green Lantern is one of those columns that unfailingly comes up when someone needs advice about environmental matters.
 Like Dear Abby, this column makes it a point to cover everything from child rearing to relationships — plus several topics Dear Abby wouldn’t touch with a 10-foot pole.
 Solidly based in both science and common sense, The Green Lantern can give you a guiding star on remaining friendly to others around you and the environment at the same time.